JGarza4903/Kickstarter-Analysis/Kickstarter Challenge/Written_Report_Template.md

   2. Those that had lower goal amounts had a higher chance of succeeding while those with a higher goal were more likely to fail, but not in all cases.

 - What are some limitations of this dataset?
+  1. The data is limited by the Subcategory field _Plays_ which is also limited by the Parent Category _Theatre_

 - What are some other possible tables and/or graphs that we could create?
+  1. One could gather the outcome **ALL** Parent categories and compare them against their goals to see how other campaigns fared in other categories.
+  2. You could also gather data that would show you on average how much money was received during vertain months the campaign was running.